sklppr/memstore/README.md

 # calls item.age and item.name to retrieve attributes
 ```

-*Note that using strings will result in a performance penalty because `Object#send` expects symbols.*

 ### Custom Key

 You’ll probably want MemStore to use a specific attribute to index items.